Umayyad tradition of cursing Ali: Background

-The practice
+The Practice

-After his accession, Mu'awiya mandated cursing Ali as part of the communal prayers in the Islamic territories.
+After his ascension to the caliphate, Mu'awiya authorized the cursing of Ali as part of the communal prayers in the Islamic territories.
 Among others, this is reported by the Shia-leaning historians al-Ya'qubi and al-Mas'udi and the Sunni historians al-Tabari and Abulfeda.
-In particular, Mu'awiya ordered his governor of Kufa, al-Mughira, to regularly curse Ali and harass his followers, while praising Uthman and empowering his followers, as reported by al-Tabari.
+In particular, Mu'awiya ordered his governor of Kufa, Al-Mughira ibn Shu'ba, to regularly curse Ali and harass his followers, while praising Uthman and empowering his followers, as reported by al-Tabari.
 A tradition attributed to al-Mughira's son describes how the governor failed to convince Mu'awiya to abandon this policy and leave behind a legacy of reconciliation.
-Mua'wiya refused, saying that there would be no lasting fame after Muhammad, referring to the prophet by his nickname of Ibn Abi Kabsha among the Meccan infidels.
-The governor then confessed to his son that he henceforth considered Mu'awiya as such, an infidel, as reported by the Sunni historian al-Zubayr ibn Bakkar.
+Mu'awiya refused, saying that there would be no lasting fame after Muhammad, referring to the Prophet by his nickname of Ibn Abi Kabsha among the Meccan infidels.
+The governor then confessed to his son that he henceforth considered Mu'awiya as such an infidel, as reported by the Sunni historian al-Zubayr ibn Bakkar.
 While probably not authentic, the account may nevertheless reflect the attitude towards Mu'awiya among early Sunni historians.

-The practice of cursing Ali continued for some sixty years, and the Umayyad caliphs did so also on the Day of Arafa during the annual Hajj pilgrimage.
-The curse was also apparently extended to Ali's wife Fatima and their sons Hasan and Husayn.
-These were the daughter of Muhammad and his grandsons, respectively.
+The cursing of Ali was continued by Umayyad rulers after Mu'awiya for sixty years, including on the Day of Arafa during the annual Hajj pilgrimage.
+The curse was also apparently extended to Ali's sons Hasan and Husayn, who were the grandsons of Muhammad.
 The practice came to an end under the Umayyad caliph Umar II, often known for his piety, who reportedly replaced the curse with verses 59:15 and 16:90 from the Quran.
-Caliph Hisham followed suit later and did not vilify Ali on Arafa, apparently ignoring protests by Abd-Allah ibn al-Walid, the grandson of Uthman.
+Caliph Hisham ibn Abd al-Malik followed suit and did not curse Ali on Arafa, apparently ignoring protests by Abd-Allah ibn al-Walid, the grandson of Uthman.